ranjithwingrider/openebs-docs/docs/minio.md

   ```
   kubectl apply -f https://raw.githubusercontent.com/ranjithwingrider/solution-app/master/minio-standalone-localpv-device.yaml
   ```
-  This will create a single MinIO application on a single disk which is attached to the same node where the application is scheduled.
+  This will create a single MinIO application on a single disk that is attached to the same node where the application is scheduled.

 <font size="5">Accessing MinIO</font>

-In a web browser, MinIO application can be accessed using the below way:
+In a web browser, MinIO application can be accessed using the following address:

 https://<Node_external_ip>:<Node_port>